ULHPC/tutorials/multiphysics/README.md

 The tutorial will cover:

-1. Basics for parallel execution with OAR and SLURM
+1. Basics for parallel execution under the SLURM scheduler
 2. different MPI suites available on UL HPC
 3. running simple test cases in parallel
 4. running QuantumEspresso in parallel over a single node and over multiple nodes